WendyAnthony/100-days-of-code/Code-Projects-2020.md

 - trying to get iNaturalist to work in R ```library("rinat")```
   - finally got my personal observations to show in R !!!
   - ```get_inat_obs_user("wendy_anthony", maxresults = "3000")```
+  - default is 110 results > I actually have 2200 uploaded observations between Aug 2019 & May 2015

 **Thoughts:**
 - tutorial samples work, but not with projects I'm involved with e.g. BCParks